Room with a View (album)

-Room with a View is the debut album of Canadian country music artist Carolyn Dawn Johnson, and was released on August 7, 2001 on Arista Nashville.
+Room with a View is the debut studio album by Canadian country music artist and songwriter Carolyn Dawn Johnson, released on August 7, 2001 via Arista Nashville.

+and was released on August 7, 2001 on Arista Nashville.
 Certified gold by the CRIA, it produced the singles "Georgia", "Complicated", "I Don't Want You to Go", and "One Day Closer to You".

 Track listing

-ATrack only available on Canadian release of album.
+All tracks written by Carolyn Dawn Johnson, co-writers are noted.